zie87/zie87.github.io/_posts/2023-08-05-function-ref.md

 ```
 {: .nolineno}

-In our journey we will take a lot of insperation from the example
-implementation: [zhihaoy/nontype_functional@p0792r13][6].
-Also when it is not
-explicit meantioned you can assume that the implementation in this code was
-checked upfront and could have impacted the implementation.
+> In our journey, we will take a lot of inspiration from the example implementation: [zhihaoy/nontype_functional@p0792r13][6].
+Also, when it is not explicitly mentioned, you can assume that I checked the implementation in this code upfront, which will have impacted the implementation.
+{: .prompt-info}

 ## Support for *functors*